-Prevoius Seek Action Waiting behavior Goto Waypoint The occupant will try to stay close to the center of the waypoint.
-Goto Rooms The occupant will try to move toward the farthest point in the room away from all active doors, allowing other occupants to enter the room.
-Goto Elevators The occupant will stay in the elevator they traveled in.
+Prevoius Seek Action Wait Mode: Avoid Others Wait Mode: Wait in place with collisions Wait Mode: Wait in place without collisions Goto Elevators The occupant will stay in the elevator they traveled in once it reaches the discharge floor.
+Should not be used.
+Should not be used.
 Goto Queue The occupant waits in the room of the used service in the same manner as Goto Rooms .
+The occupant stands still at their used service while others try to avoid them.
+Others can still use this service, however, which may cause excessive congestion.
+The occupant stands still at their used service, while others continue to use the service and can pass through them.
 Goto Occupant Targets The occupant uses the Occupant Target reservation system as described in Section 9.6 to ensure they have a reserved target.
 If they have reached the target, they will wait at it in the same manner as the Goto Waypoint action.
 If they haven't reached it, they will travel to the target and then wait.
-Assist Occupants The occupant waits in the room where they detached from the assisted occupant in the same manner as Goto Rooms .
-Goto Refuge Rooms The occupant waits in the refuge room in the same manner as Goto Rooms .
+The occupant uses the Occupant Target reservation system, travels to their reserved target, and then stands still at the target.
+Others try to avoid them.
+The occupant uses the Occupant Target reservation system, travels to their reserved target, and then stands still at the target.
+Others can pass through them.
+Assist Occupants The occupant waits in the room where they detached from the assisted occupant in the same manner as Goto Rooms.
+The occupant waits in the room where they detached from the assisted occupant and then stands still.
+Others must avoid them.
+The occupant waits in the room where they detached from the assisted occupant and then stands still.
+Others can pass through them.